tytydraco/yessleep/out/David_Is_Dead.md

 David breaks the door down, splinters going everywhere.
 Simultaneously I throw the bottle at David, ducking for cover in the tub.

-The explosion was louder that I thought it would be, I must have used way too much materials.
+The explosion was louder than I thought it would be.

 A bright flash took over the bathroom for a brief moment.
 A loud ringing sound took over my hearing.